7247268674/7247268674/README.md

 - 👋 Hi, I’m @7247268674
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...Front end development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...React.js
 - 💞️ I’m looking to collaborate on a new project with AngularJS
 - 📫 How to reach me -saisantoshkanumula@gmail.com